 Figure 17: Advanced Distribution Management System (ADMS) Implementation

-Volt/VAR Optimization (VVO)
+Conservation Voltage Reduction (CVR)

-Start of chapter 4 stuff
+Conservation Voltage Reduction accurately monitors voltages at customer premises and on locations on the distribution feeder and optimizes voltage thus saving energy.

 Tariff specifications govern how distribution voltages at customer endpoints are set and managed.
 Under normal conditions, voltages must remain within ANSI standard C84.1-2011 limits, defined as Range A. For 120-volt service, the service range is defined as 114-126V and the utilization range is defined as 110-126V.
 To keep within these specifications, voltages are typically set at the upper end which leads to wasted energy, higher energy bills, and unnecessary carbon dioxide emissions.
-By collecting real-time voltage data through AMI, VVO allows these values to be optimized (and flattened) closer to the lower limit of the tariff specifications (Figure 18), resulting in saved energy, lower energy bills, and less carbon dioxide emissions, all without requiring changes in customer behavior.
+By collecting real-time voltage data through AMI, CVR allows these values to be optimized (and flattened) closer to the lower limit of the tariff specifications (Figure 18), resulting in saved energy, lower energy bills, and less carbon dioxide emissions, all without requiring changes in customer behavior.